pnp/cli-microsoft365/docs/docs/cmd/aad/app/app-add.md

 : When specified, grants application & delegated permissions through admin consent

 `--manifest [manifest]`
-: Azure AD app manifest as retrieved from the Azure Portal to create the app registration from
+: Azure AD app manifest as retrieved from the Azure Portal to create the app registration from.
+Specify either `name` or `manifest`

 `--save`
 : Use to store the information about the created app in a local file